-Take all precautions and follow guidelines to stay safe from the Corona virus.
+Take all precautions and follow guidelines to stay safe.
 Make sure all your members in the family do the same.
 Eat nutritious food, do regular exercise and have a good sleep at night.
 It will help you in concentrating more on your studies, revision and exam preparation.

 Improve your score in JEE by learning exclusive tricks from the best faculty and experts in Mystudycart JEE Online Crash Course.